the-road-to-learn-react/the-road-to-react/manuscript/react-modern/setup.md

 npm create vite@latest hacker-stories -- --template react
 ~~~~~~~

 Optionally you can also go with a React + TypeScript project if you feel confident (check Vite's installation website to follow their instructions for a React + TypeScript project).
-The book comes with a TypeScript section later on, however, it will not do any hand-holding throughout the sections for transforming JavaScript into TypeScript.
+The book comes with a TypeScript section later, however, it will not do any hand-holding throughout the sections for transforming JavaScript into TypeScript.
+Only at the end of each section you will find an alternative TypeScript implementation.

 Next, follow the instructions given on the command line for navigating into the folder, installing all the third-party dependencies of the project, and running it locally on your machine:

 {title="Command Line",lang="text"}
 ~~~~~~~